 - Water your plants lightly on the morning of your move and let the soil dry out during the day,

 - Pack them in individual cardboard boxes or place dividers between plants if packing several in one box.
-It is advisable to fill the box with packing peanuts or another lightweight packing material to stop the plants moving around while travelling,
+It is advisable to fill the box with packing peanuts or another lightweight packing material to stop the plants moving around while traveling,

 - Make holes in the boxes so your plants can breathe,